Posts

 A Sermon on Romans 10:1-3 Brothers, my heart’s desire and prayer to God for them is that they may be saved.
 For I bear them witness that they have a zeal for God, but not according to knowledge.
 For, being ignorant of the righteousness of God, and seeking to establish their own, they did not submit to God’s righteousness.
 (ESV) SERMON DESCRIPTION Since the inception of the church, Christianity has battled the false belief of justification by works.
 In its modern Western form, many wrongly understand the gospel to mean going to church, doing good, or being a nice person.
 In this sermon on Romans 10:13 titled Submit to God’s Righteousness, Dr. Martyn Lloyd-Jones proclaims that the current Christian culture continues to preach self-righteousness, self-reliance, and self-dependence.
 In its primitive form, the apostle Paul holds up the Pharisees as the prime example of those who are zealous for doing good works and yet are ignorant of what God’s righteousness requires in th...

-Christ; the end of the Law
+Christ: the end of the Law

 Image

-A Sermon on Romans 10:4 For Christ is the end of the law for righteousness to everyone who believes.
+A Sermon on Romans 10:4 For Christ is the end of the Law for righteousness to everyone who believes.
 (ESV) SERMON DESCRIPTION In this sermon on Romans 10:4 titled "Christ, the End of the Law", Dr. Martyn Lloyd-Jones says that this Scripture is the charter for all Christians and it sets them free.
 In this verse, Paul proclaims that Christ is the fulfillment of the law for righteousness.
 He means that the law was not temporary but it is eternal.
 God is not doing away with the law but rather upholding the law.
 It is an expression of God’s holy character and what He expects of the human race.
 So how is Christ the end of the law?
 Christ has fulfilled the law and done this for all who believe in Him.
 He came into the world as a God-man born under the law, lived a life of perfect obedience to the law, and died to satisfy the punishment of the law.
 The fulfillment is true because God raised Him from the dead.
 No one else was able to do this.
-Christ is the end of ...
+Christ is the end...

 A hit bizonyossága